arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ![Set a Variable Name](./assets/variable-name.png)

 On type, press the **[...]** button and scroll down to find and select the "**sysTempProbesType**".
 This variable has the automatic process to convert the RTD values into real-type temperature values.

 ![Choosing Variable Type](./assets/variable-type.png)

+***Note: ensure that you have marked the User Type option to visualize the sysTempProbesType variable type***

 When it is done, press the **OK** button: